So967/Diabetes_Prediction_App/README.md

 • 📌 Project Description

-  I have developed this Diabetes Prediction Web Application using:
+  We have developed this Diabetes Prediction Web Application using:

   - ✅ Streamlit for building the web interface
   - 🐍 Spyder IDE for Python scripting and testing